CarbonLDP/carbonldp-js-sdk/doc/README.md

 static setPreferredInteractionModel( interactionModelURI:string,  requestOptions:Object ):Object
 ```

-Set a Prefer header with `rel=interaction-model` in an options object request
+Set a Prefer header with `rel=interaction-model` in an options object request.

 *Parameters*